-- 1. The owner shall be responsible for all construction and restoration of disturbed areas for the entrance within the limits of the public right-of-way. - 2.
+- 2. The applicant, at his/her expense, may be required to make improvements to existing drainage structures to mitigate any impacts of the proposed curb cut. - 3.
+Surface drainage shall be provided so that all surface water on the areas adjacent to the road shall be carried away from the roadway. - Where a drainage culvert is required to maintain roadside drainage the Town must 4. approve the pipe diameter/length and type of pipe material prior to installation.
+In any case, the pipe size shall be at least 12 inches in diameter. - G. Construction - The owner shall be responsible for all construction and restoration of disturbed areas 1. for the entrance within the limits of the public right-of-way. - 2.
 The entire portion of any entrance within the limits of the public right-of-way shall be constructed with a well-graded gravel base course that meets the aggregate sub-base standards for the street on which the entrance is located.
 (See Table 4 in Appendix B Street Standards) - 3.
 The entrance shall have a paved apron that extends at least four feet (4') back from the edge of pavement of the public street.
-At a minimum, the paved apron shall consist of a one-and-a-half inch (1.5") base course that complies with the HMA 19.0 mm standard.

-H. Curb and Sidewalk

-- When sidewalk or curb exists at the proposed entrance the applicant shall remove and replace such materials at the applicant's expense.
+At a minimum, the paved apron shall consist of a one-and-a-half inch (1.5") base course that complies with the HMA 19.0 mm standard. - H. Curb and Sidewalk - 1.
+When sidewalk or curb exists at the proposed entrance the applicant shall remove and replace such materials at the applicant's expense.
 Any granite curb to be removed by the applicant will remain the property of the Town. - 2.
-Where curb exists, curb tip-downs shall be provided at each side of the new entrance. - 3.
-Where sidewalk is removed to accommodate a new entrance a new walk surface of equal type construction is to be provided.
-In general Sidewalks shall meet the following standards: - (a) The maximum sidewalk longitudinal transition slope is not to exceed 1 vertical to 12 horizontal. - (b) The maximum sidewalk cross-slope is not to exceed 2%. - (c) No abrupt changes in grade are permitted and the maximum curb reveal crossing a walkway is 0.5 inch or less. - The sidewalk area at all entrances shall meet the standards of the Americans with Disabilities Act.
+Where curb exists, curb tip-downs shall be provided at each side of the new entrance. - Where sidewalk is removed to accommodate a new entrance a new walk surface of 3. equal type construction is to be provided.
+In general Sidewalks shall meet the following standards: - (a) The maximum sidewalk longitudinal transition slope is not to exceed 1 vertical to 12 horizontal. - The maximum sidewalk cross-slope is not to exceed 2%. (b) - No abrupt changes in grade are permitted and the maximum curb reveal crossing a (c) walkway is 0.5 inch or less. - 4.
+The sidewalk area at all entrances shall meet the standards of the Americans with Disabilities Act.